The Middle East (band): History

+Throughout 2010 the band toured extensively in the USA and Europe with Beach House, and Laura Marling as well as opening for Pavement.
+They also played slots on several major festivals such as Coachella, Fuji Rock, Bonnaroo, Sasquatch Music Festival, and Eurockéennes.

+The band self-recorded the majority of their album I Want That You Are Always Happy in various houses and studios across the USA during downtime between shows with the majority being recorded in Denton, Texas.
+After returning home in 2010 the band also toured locally in Australia with Cat Power, and British group Doves.

 Band members announced at Splendour in the Grass festival in August 2011 that their set that night would be their "last show ever."
-They released a statement to fans, explaining why the band had broken up for the second time by saying: "we don't feel like playing any more for a whole lot of reasons that I won't list here and I'm afraid if we continue any longer it would just be a money grab."
+They released a statement to fans, explaining why the band had broken up by saying: "we don't feel like playing together any more for a whole lot of reasons that I won't list here and I'm afraid if we continue any longer it would just be a money grab."
 FasterLouder reported that the band thanked all in attendance, saying "it makes it special for us."
 Triple J presenter Dom Alessio reacted to the news on Twitter, adding that it was "an amazing band cutting it short before their time."

 In March 2019, it was confirmed that the band would return for two nights only to perform at the Sydney Opera House as a part of Vivid Live to celebrate the 20th anniversary of Spunk Records.
 The band were joined by Jack Ladder, Holly Throsby, Machine Translations, The Ocean Party (playing their final show) and Emma Russack.

+In August 2023, it was announced that the band would be opening for some of the dates on Zach Bryan's 2024 U.S. tour.
+These marked the first shows that the band had performed outside of Australia in 14 years.
+The band also again performed two shows at the Sydney Opera House in May 2024 for the final Spunk Records shows, alongside Explosions in the Sky and Aldous Harding.